Kaiser-Franz-Josef-Greisenasyl

 Greil belonged to the "Deutschen Volkspartei", a liberal and national-Great German party.
 What appears to us today as a contradiction, liberal and national, was a politically common and well-functioning pair of ideas in the 19th century.
 Pan-Germanism was not a political peculiarity of a radical right-wing minority, but rather a centrist trend, particularly in German-speaking cities of the Reich, which was important in varying forms through almost all parties until after the Second World War.
 Whoever issues the liberal Innsbrucker Nachrichten of the period around the turn of the century, you will find countless articles in which the common ground between the German Reich and the German-speaking countries was made the topic of the day.

 Much of what was pioneered in the second half of the 19th century is part of everyday life today.
 For the people of that time, however, these things were a real sensation and life-changing.
 The four decades between the economic crisis of 1873 and the First World War were characterised by unprecedented economic growth and rapid modernisation.
 The city's economy boomed.
-Businesses were established in Pradl and Wilten, attracting workers.
+Businesses were founded in Pradl and Wilten and attracted workers.
 Tourism also brought fresh capital into the city.
+At the same time, however, the concentration of people in a confined space under sometimes precarious hygiene conditions also brought problems.
+The outskirts of the city in particular were repeatedly plagued by typhus.

 His predecessor, Mayor Heinrich Falk (1840 - 1917), had already contributed significantly to the modernisation of the town and the settlement of Saggen.
 Since 1859, the lighting of the city with gas pipelines had progressed steadily.
 Between 1887 and 1891, Innsbruck was equipped with a modern high-pressure water pipeline, which could also be used to supply flats on higher floors with fresh water.
 Wilhelm Greil arranged for the gas works in Pradl and the electricity works in Mühlau to be taken over into municipal ownership.
 The street lighting was converted to electric light.